 So if you are the parent making child support payments and your income decreases, you don’t want to wait a few months before filing your paperwork.
 You may end up owing a large amount of past due child support you can’t pay.

 Even if you are the parent who is getting child support payments and your income decreases, don’t wait to file.
 You may end up getting an increased child support payment.

 To ask the Family Court to look at your paperwork more quickly, you can file a Petition for Expedited Modification.
-Instructions for a Petition for Expedited Modification can be found here.
+The WV Supreme Court has instructions for a Petition for Expedited Modification.
 A parent cannot use this petition if the decrease in income is because the parent voluntarily quit his or her job.